arcadefx/material-ui/README.md

 -------------
 Due to device keyboard possibly covering up input fields, be sure to include "coronaWindowMovesWhenKeyboardAppears=true" into iOS settings->iphone->plist table and Android settings.

-For an example, see build.settings file included.
+For an example, see [build.settings](https://github.com/arcadefx/material-ui/blob/master/build.settings) file.

 Try a Demo
 -------------